 - 6.54.
 Cranleigh has several areas of green space which the Neighbourhood Plan has identified and designated as local green space for protection as valued assets of local importance.
 Access to green spaces, and parks promotes greater physical activity, and reduces stress, while contributing significantly towards improving residents' quality of life. - 6.55.
 Green spaces are extremely important to the feel of the village and provide focal points for people to meet and enjoy recreational activities.
 They also provide critical breaks in the built form protecting and retaining Cranleigh's rural village character. - 6.56.
-The Waverley Play Strategy 2015 identified that there was a need for new development to provide additional play space in Cranleigh.
+The Waverley Play Strategy 201522 identified that there was a need for new development to provide additional play space in Cranleigh.
 During Neighbourhood Plan consultations, concerns were raised by the community about the ongoing maintenance of local areas for play (LAPs) and local equipped areas for play (LEAPs) that were being provided on new developments, including equipment safety checks.
 It is important that robust management and maintenance regimes are put in place to ensure repair and replacement are regularly carried out to maintain safety and quality standards. - 6.57.
-Waverley Borough Council's Open Space, Sport and Recreation Study 2012 identified that respondents in Cranleigh suggested that, in respect of parks and gardens, there was "too little" provision and some of the footpaths were of poor quality. - 6.58.
-A shortfall was identified in the research findings of the Playing Pitch Strategy of existing and projected adult and youth football and cricket pitches (based on 2013 projections).
+Waverley Borough Council's Open Space, Sport and Recreation Study 201223 identified that respondents in Cranleigh suggested that, in respect of parks and gardens, there was "too little" provision and some of the footpaths were of poor quality. - 6.58.
+A shortfall was identified in the research findings of the Playing Pitch Strategy24 of existing and projected adult and youth football and cricket pitches (based on 2013 projections).
 Furthermore, it highlighted a need for improved changing facilities, drainage to pitches, as well as the levelling and marking of pitches.
-Some improvements have been carried out, including to Snoxhall Pavilion and the first team football pitch, however it is recognised that additional drainage work is required and will be ongoing. - 6.59.
-With the predicted increase in population in Cranleigh of approximately 4,000 new residents, this will put pressure on the existing open spaces, playing pitches and leisure facilities.
-Whilst there will be some provision of additional open space to meet this need, as well as the expansion of inclusive equipped play areas, the importance of retaining and enhancing green spaces of value to the community is significantly increased.
-The Parish Council has dedicated Snoxhall Fields, Beryl Harvey Field including allotments and Bruce McKenzie Fields as Fields in Trust to protect the land in perpetuity for the community.
+Some improvements have been carried out, including to Snoxhall Pavilion and the first team football pitch, however it is recognised that additional drainage work is required and will be ongoing.
+Policy CRAN12 designates a package of local green spaces and follows the matter-of-fact approach in the NPPF.
+If development proposals come forward on the local green spaces within the Plan period, they can be assessed on a case-by-case basis by Waverley Borough Council.
+The Borough Council will be able to make an informed judgement on the extent to which the proposal concerned demonstrates the 'very special circumstances' required by the policy.

-&lt;sup>22 Waverley Borough Council (2015) Waverley Play Area Strategy 2015-2024
+22 Waverley Borough Council (2015) Waverley Play Area Strategy 2015-2024

-&lt;sup>23 Waverley Borough Council (2012) Open Space, Sport and Recreation Study: PPG17 Study
+23 Waverley Borough Council (2012) Open Space, Sport and Recreation Study: PPG17 Study

-&lt;sup>24 Knight, Kavanagh & Page (2018) Waverley Playing Pitch Strategy: Assessment Report
+24 Knight, Kavanagh & Page (2018) Waverley Playing Pitch Strategy: Assessment Report